forsaken27/net4/README.md

 # net4
+Training MNIST classifier

-97.2% accuracy MNIST classifier how to use it: python net4.py path_to_your_image (example: python net4.py ./data/zero.png)
+How to use it: python train.py batch_size

-Note: Try to give images similar to the one inside MNIST dataset.
-Otherwise the classification might not be correct!
+How to create docker image and run it:

+Building: docker build -t training_network:latest .

+Running: docker run --gpus all training_network:latest batch_size

+Note: The accuracy and the training time depends on the batch size since we are using SNN network.